Consumer brands giant Unilever becomes certified B-Corp

 The global manufacturer of a wide range of household brands including food, personal care and household staples Continental, Magnum, TRESemmé, Surf, Persil and Dove, has undergone an operational audit and joined a growing list of Kiwi firms committed to meeting high standards of social and environmental performance.

-Unilever NZ is one of 460 businesses in Australasia to receive the certification, and more than 5000 globally.
+The New Zealand and Australian arm of Unilever is one of 460 businesses in Australasia to receive the certification, and more than 5000 globally.
 The B-Corp movement promotes transparency and accountability within commercial operations, along with inclusive and equitable workplaces.

 Unilever's laundry business is by far its biggest earner, driven by sales of Persil products.
 Dove is its highest-selling brand within its beauty and care category and Magnum within its Streets ice cream business.